ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/01-Linear-Regression.md

     - If probability of f-statistic is greater than 0.05, then review the model as the fit might be by chance, i.e. the line may have just luckily fit the data.
 - This parameter is examined because many a times it happens that even though all of the betas are significant, the overall model fit happened just by chance.

+# Residual Analysis
+Plotting a Histogram of the residues helps us analyze whether
+- error terms are normally distributed
+- error terms are centered around zero

+# Root Mean Squared Error
+It is a metric that tells you the deviation of the predicted values by a model from the actual observed values.
+So, since it is a sort of error term, it is better to have a low RMSE.

+# R-squared Model Comparision
+When comparing different models, we can use R-squared to determine whether model is generalizing the information well or not.
+Check the R-squared on train and test set.
+If the R-squared value drops significantly between training and test set, we can say that the model is not generalizing well.

 # References
 - https://www.mathsisfun.com/equation_of_line.html
 - https://www.youtube.com/watch?v=euhATa4wgzo&list=PLNlkREaquqc6WUPMRicPbEvLyZe-7b-GT